facebook/sapling/hgsubversion/help/subversion.rst

 An example::

   $ hg log --template='{rev}:{node|short} {author|user}\nsvn: {svnrev}\n'

-The template keywords are available when using Mercurial 1.5 or later.

 For finding changesets from Subversion, hgsubversion extends revsets to provide two new selectors: